-The Governing Body should ensure that all members receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the setting are effective and support the delivery of a robust whole setting approach to safeguarding.
+Governing bodies should ensure that all members receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in Burstow Primary School are effective and support the delivery of a robust whole setting approach to safeguarding.
 Training should be regularly updated.